orevial/tic-tac-toe/README.md

 # Tic-Tac-Toe

-A modern Tic-Tac-Toe application built with Flutter, featuring an AI opponent with various difficulty levels.
+A modern Tic-Tac-Toe application built with Flutter, featuring an AI opponent with various grid sizes and difficulty levels.

 ## Getting Started